rcsb/RNAView/README.md

 # RNAView
 RNAView identifies base pairs that are formed in nucleic acid structures and classifies them according to the system of Leontis and Westhof

 ## Introduction
-RNAVIEW program quickly displasy the secondary structure of RNA/DNA with tertiary interactions.
+RNAVIEW program quickly displays the secondary structure of RNA/DNA with tertiary interactions.
 It fully implements Leontis and Westhof's convention for the edge-to-edge hydrogen bonding interactions.

 Leontis NB and Westhof E. (2001) Geometric nomenclature and classification of RNA base pairs.
 RNA 7:499-512. https://doi.org/10.1017/s1355838201002515